 Airport Transportation: Getting To/From The Airport

 The airport is connected to the public bus system via Bus Route No. AE1 and AE3.
 Buses run from approximately 6:00AM – 7:00PM with reduced hours on the weekends.
-The journey to the city center takes approximately 30 minutes and makes many stops along with way.
+The journey to the city center takes approximately 30 minutes and makes many stops along the way.
 At the time of this February 2019 update, a one way ticket costs 1,20€.
 For more information, visit the Karulis website.

 These car rental agencies offer service onsite in an annex building: ADA • Avis • Budget • Enterprise • Europcar • Flizzr • Interrent • Jumbo Car • Rent-A-Car • Sixt • Thrifty.